latex3/luaotfload/luaotfload-tool.rst

                         all fonts.
 --no-reload, -n         Suppress auto-updates to the database (e.g.
                         when ``--find`` is passed an unknown name).
+--no-strip              Do not strip redundant information after
+                        building the database.
+Warning: this will
+                        inflate the index to about two to three times the normal size.
 --compress              Filter plain text version of font index through
                         gzip.